rrichardson/disambiguating/draft2.md

 Relational databases have enjoyed the most popularity throughout recent history.
 Early on, it was because they made efficient use of a very rare and valuable resource, hard-disk space.
-Lately, however, hard-disk space is incredibly cheap, they are used widely today because they are very flexible and their models are well understood.
+Lately, however, hard-disk space is incredibly cheap.
+Despite the original requirement being now irrelevant, they are still widely used today because they are very flexible and their models are well understood.
 Also, SQL, the lingua franca of relational data, is commonly known among programmers.

 The one downside of relational databases is their storage models don't lend themselves well to storing or retrieving huge amounts of data.
 Query operations against relational tables typically require accessing multiple indexes and